 We begin by describing the characteristics of our novelty measure.
-Panel A of Figure 3, and Table 1, show the distribution of our similarity metric, maximum Tanimoto distance from prior candidates, denoted as \max_i .
-Recall that \max_i measures the drug's maximum similarity, so lower values imply higher novelty.
+Panel A of Figure 3, and Table 1, show the distribution of our similarity metric, maximum Tanimoto distance from prior candidates.
+Recall that we measure a drug's maximum similarity to prior candidates, so lower values imply higher novelty.
 We see that the distribution of our ex-ante novelty score is somewhat bi-modal; the vast majority of drugs have maximum similarity scores in excess of 0.2, and most fall in the 0.3 to 0.6 range.
 However, there is a second peak close to 1 (zero novelty).
 Approximately 10% of our sample candidates share the same structure as a prior candidate that has also entered development.
 These include molecules that are stereoisomers, meaning that they differ only in orientation, as well as combination therapies that involve multiple compounds that were previously developed as separate therapies.